CMS-Enterprise/delivery-pipeline-templates/templates/jenkins-secret-provisioner/README.md

 ## Creating a Generic Secret

 When creating a Generic Secret, the generic_key parameter should be set to the key that the secret value should be associated with in the Secret.
 Secrets with multiple key-value pairs are not supported.

+## Jenkins Configuration

+In order for a Jenkins pipeline to be able to managed Kubernetes Secrets, the Kubernetes ServiceAccount that the Jenkins pipeline runs as needs to be granted the requisite permissions.
+To request that the ServiceAccount be granted the necessary permissions, file a CMS Cloud Support Access Request and include the name of your Jenkins Controller and the permissions your ServiceAccount will need (i.e. Create and Delete Secrets).